resonatecoop/user-api-template/README.md

 ## Running

-Running `main.go` starts a web server on https://0.0.0.0:11000/.
+Running `go run main.go runserver` starts a web server on https://0.0.0.0:11000/.
 You can configure the port used with the `$PORT` environment variable, and to serve on HTTP set `$SERVE_HTTP=true`.

 ```
-$ go run main.go
+$ go run main.go runserver
 ```

 An OpenAPI UI is served on https://0.0.0.0:11000/.